hansamann/synolo/README.md

 Please click on the links above for the specific documentation.

+## Prerequisites
+- a kyma 1.2 cluster, e.g. setup via extend.sap.cx
+- a commerce cloud instance which has been integrated with the kyma cluster.
+- a namespace - default 'stage' - in the kyma cluster and a deployed app connector instance for the commerce application connector in that namespace.

 ## Get started
 To get started quickly, we've created public docker images which are referenced from the k8s resource folders of the three sub-projects.
 Please note that you will need to change a few settings, based on your specific kyma cluster hostname and setup.
 But it should be fairly straightforward, so just go ahead!